 I give this section more value to decide whether I want to install a plugin or not.
 In the reviews section, real people share their personal experience with the plugin.
 I firmly believe in a plugin if the number of positive reviews is higher than the negative reviews.

 In addition to reviews, the star rating of a particular plugin is also crucial.
 It varies from 1 to 5.
 If a plugin has received 5-star several times, that means plugins is working fine and can consider for use.

 Update History, Compatibility and Active Installs

 You also have to check the compatibility of the WordPress Plugin with the latest WordPress version.
-You can see the compatibility clarification in the right side of Plugin’s details.
-Check out here, How to Setup WP Super Cache
+You can see the compatibility clarification on the right side of the Plugin’s details.

 Another important measure is some Active installs.
 The larger figure shows that plugin is doing well around the Internet.